New York State Idling Regulation (6 NYCRR 217-3)

 - Heavy-duty diesel vehicles (gross vehicle weight rating greater than 14,000 lb.) that have received California-only, 50-state, or federal certification.

 Manufacturers will continue to accrue credits for ZEV sales into New York State during MY 2025 and 2026 for use in complying with MY 2027 and later ZEV sales requirements.
-Manufacturers would have up to three years to comply with ZEV sales requirements before potential penalties are assessed once implementation is resumed.
+Manufacturers would have up to three model years to comply with ZEV sales requirements before potential penalties are assessed once implementation is resumed.

 Since this enforcement discretion will allow New York State medium- and heavy-duty vehicle dealerships and distributors to purchase medium- and heavy-duty vehicles from manufacturers without restriction, this action supersedes previous limited enforcement discretion actions issued for state agency and municipal purchases of vehicles intended for snowplowing and street cleaning use, as detailed in the Limited Enforcement Discretion Related to the Advanced Clean Trucks and Heavy-Duty Low NOx Omnibus Programs letter, dated October 9, 2024, and REVISED Limited Enforcement Discretion Related to the Advanced Clean Trucks and Heavy-Duty Low NOx Omnibus Programs, dated December 12, 2024.
 Further, with the May 23, 2025 enforcement discretion, it is no longer necessary to request approval for the purchase of snowplows and street cleaning vehicles.